DONATE

 The infectious eye disease is spread through contact with hands, clothing and infected flies.
 About 1.5 million people are blind or visually impaired because of it.

-The programme launched in Kenya, Ethiopia and Zambia in 2014, and expanded to Nigeria in 2018.
-Since the start of the project, more than 300,000 children have been educated about the importance of washing their hands and face frequently to help stop the spread of the disease.
+More than 300,000 children were educated about the importance of washing their hands and face frequently to help stop the spread of the disease.

-How soap and superheroes are changing lives
+How soap and superheroes changed lives

 Read the blog